Row of cannabis concentrates on a black table

 • Marijuana Concentrates FAQs

-Dabs are cannabis concentrates known for their potency and purity.
+Cannabis concentrates, also called dabs, are flavorful cannabis products that contain large portions of cannabinoids and terpenes that make them extremely potent.
 They are made by extracting the active compounds of the cannabis plants, resulting in a concentrated form of THC and other cannabinoids.
 The concentrates are often consumed via dabbing, which involves heating the concentrate and inhaling the vapor.1

 Why Are Concentrates Called Dabs?